Synapseware/enterprise/entutil/README.md

 ## stitch
 Stitch's together a series of raw audio files and generates the proper output bin file.
 Stitch should operate on files that were created by the 'scvt' utility.

+### Help info
+	stitch - EEPROM sound effects utility builder for the Enterprise combines a set of wav files into a single output file suitable for programming to the EEPROM on the Enterprise board.

+	stitch -o {outputfile} -p {pagesize} {input file 1...n}
+	   -o  Output file name.
+	   -p  Page size.
+This must reflect the page size of the target hardware.
+256 bytes is the required size for the AT24C1024 chip.
+	   {input files}  Give a list of pre-processed WAV files.
+Preprocessing is done by the scvt (Sound Convert) utility.

 ## scvt
 Converts a single .wav file (RIFF WAVE format) file to the raw Enterprise EEPROM format, which is simply the audio data from the input wave file.
 Files must be 8bit, mono, below 22kHz sample rate.
 Ideally files will be 8kHz.
 The extracted audio is always saved to a new file with an extension of "snd".